ssec/polar2grid/py/polar2grid/doc/source/installation.rst

     tar xf CSPP_IMAPP_POLAR2GRID_V2.1_TEST_DATA.tar.gz

-This will create a ``polar2grid_test`` directory containing the test input, output, and verification scripts for both MODIS data and VIIRS data.
+This will create a ``polar2grid_test`` directory containing the test input, output, and verification scripts for both MODIS and VIIRS instruments.

 See :doc:`verification/index` for instructions on using the verification test data.